-The Bank will have no impact on the environment.
-In 2024, its activities will not substantially impact employment in individual regions of the Slovak Republic.
+The bank will not have a significant impact on the environment.
+Its activities in 2025 will not have a substantial effect on employment in different regions of the Slovak Republic.

 d) INFORMATION ON COSTS OF RESEARCH AND DEVELOPMENT (Article 20 (1) (d) of Act No. 431/2002 Coll. on Accounting, as amended)